-The Ewenny priory was founded in 1141 by Maurice de Londres, who donated the nearby Norman church of St. Michael to the Benedictine abbey of Saint Peter in Gloucester.
-The priory church was built in the 12th century by Maurice’s father, William de Londres, one of the Norman knights from Glamorgan.
-Soon afterwards, the Ewenny settlement grew around the temple and priory, which population treated the priory church as a parish, only the chancel and transept were reserved for monks.
+The first small monastery in Ewenny was founded in the 30s of the 12th century by William de Londres, lord of Ogmore Castle, and in 1141 his son, Maurice de Londres, awarded the Norman church of St. Michael with the nearby lands to the Benedictine Abbey of St. Peter in Gloucester.
+At that time, a seat for twelve monks and the prior was established in Ewenny, around which the settlement of Ewenny grew soon after.
+Its population treated the priory church as a parish, only the chancel and transept were reserved for monks.
 The monastic foundation was fortified early enough to protect against Welsh armed raids.
 The fortifications were staffed by a permanent garrison, and at the beginning of the fourteenth century they were rebuilt and reinforced.
 Edward I used the man at arms from Ewenny in his attack on Wales in 1284, and Henry IV used Ewenny as a base to attack Coity Castle during the rebellion of Owain Glyndŵr in 1405.

 In 1284, Archbishop Pecham paid a visit to the monastery.
 The audit revealed poor management and poor financial condition in Ewenny.
 He ordered more stringent controls and entrust the functions of treasurer to three monks.
 He also admonished the monks for using food properly, that they did not consume.
 He stated that it should be given to the poor and not to family members or dogs.
 He reminded monks that they should not eat meat and should keep silence according to the rule as well as keep in mind their obligation to give alms to the poor.